How agile is your organization? How agile could it be? How agile should it be?

 ==> Speed – balancing load to capacity so you can move as required

-Business agility is agility at the tactical level of the organization – the level where strategies are turned into execution.
+Business agility is agility at the tactical level of the organization – the level where strategies, budgets, organizational designs and are execution plan meet.
 It’s a very different area of concerns than the ones of introducing agile practices in a team.

 Agility is synonymous with sustainable value flow and the ability to explore new opportunity when relevant.
 I.e. not being locked up in your own process and victim of building on the wrong ideas.